 Well, there is no such fixed criteria to define the elements of enterprise software.
-But, in general, enterprise application software must possess the following qualities:
+But, in general, any IT consulting firm who has developed a robust enterprise application software must possess the following qualities:

 Scalability: An enterprise application should be scalable to support your organization during the rapid growth period.
 It should be able to scale as your business grows.

 High Performance: It is one of the most crucial criteria for any software to be classified as an enterprise-ready tool.
 If the software you’re using doesn’t perform well in a variety of business conditions, then it can’t be classified as an enterprise-grade software.